 Mathematics at Coten End

-Maths is a vital part of everyday life: it teaches children how to make sense of the world around them.
+Mathematics is a vital part of everyday life: it teaches children how to make sense of the world around them.
 It develops their ability to calculate and solve problems.
 Numbers are one way that we communicate between ourselves about our world; therefore we need to understand what numbers represent, how numbers are used and how to describe the world mathematically.

 As the children progress through school, we aim to develop their fluency in Mathematics by practising the fundamentals of calculating rapidly and accurately.
-Reasoning mathematically by following and explaining a line of enquiry will become an important aspect of weekly lessons, as will being able to solve routine and non-routine problems.
+Reasoning mathematically by following and explaining a line of inquiry will become an important aspect of weekly lessons, as will being able to solve routine and non-routine problems.
 By the time Coten End pupils leave year 6, we expect they will have an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.

 Mr N Williams and Mrs N Leadbeater-Green

 KS2 and KS1 Mathematics Subject Leaders